Good Pair Days Featured Image

 Not at all!

-Their quiz is incredibly fun an interactive, asking you questions like “I want you to think about toast.
-With or without vegemite, it’s your choice.
-With zero health consequence to consider, how much butter would you apply?“.
+Their quiz is incredibly fun and interactive, asking you questions like “I want you to think about toast.
+With or without Vegemite, it’s your choice.
+With zero health consequences to consider, how much butter would you apply?“.
 I know almost nothing about wine, but even I can answer fun questions like this.

 Wine Palate Quiz